fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-2-0.md

 ## Path mapping {#path-mapping}

 Sometimes modules are not directly located under *baseUrl*.
-Loaders use a mapping configuration to map module names to files at run-time, see [RequireJs documentation](http://requirejs.org/docs/api.html#config-paths) and [SystemJS documentation](https://github.com/systemjs/systemjs/blob/main/docs/import-maps.md).
+Loaders use a mapping configuration to map module names to files at run-time, see [RequireJs documentation ↗](http://requirejs.org/docs/api.html#config-paths) and [SystemJS documentation ↗](https://github.com/systemjs/systemjs/blob/main/docs/import-maps.md).

 The TypeScript compiler supports the declaration of such mappings using [`paths` ↗](https://www.typescriptlang.org/tsconfig.html#paths) property in `tsconfig.json` files.